 ISR Director, Prof Jo Crotty

-Formerly Executive Dean of the Institute of Business and Law and Aberystwyth University and Head of Dept. at Salford Business School, Jo’s research interests lie in civil society development, corporate social responsibility and state-society-business relations, predominantly in former Soviet Union countries.
-Jo has worked on conceptualisations of CSR using both historical insights and theories from outside the traditional sphere of management.
 Jo has published circa 70 journal articles, conference papers and book chapters, including British Journal of Management, Sociology, Non-profit and Voluntary Sector Quarterly and Organization Studies.
 She has also presented papers at international conferences including Academy of Management Annual Meeting and the British Academy of Management where she has been nominated and won prizes.
-She has been awarded research funding from ESRC and the British Academy and sits on the Editorial Board of Corporate Social Responsibility and Environmental Management Journal.
+She has been awarded research funding from ESRC, where she is part of the review college, and the British Academy.
+She is also a member of the Editorial Board of Corporate Social Responsibility and Environmental Management Journal.
 Learn more about Jo.